Mahathir Mohamad: Early years (1981–1987)

 Mahathir was sworn in as prime minister on 16 July 1981, at the age of 56.
 He was the first commoner to hold that office.
 In an interview, Mahathir remarked that major power rivalry in Southeast Asia is dangerous, but "on the other hand, a lack of U.S. interest is also problematic.
 It creates the impression that Russia can act as it pleases."
 U.S. President Ronald Reagan, U.K. Prime Minister Margaret Thatcher, New Zealand Prime Minister Robert Muldoon, Thai Prime Minister Prem Tinsulanonda, and Indonesian dictator Suharto were among the leaders who called to congratulate Mahathir on his appointment.

 Two days later, he announced a new cabinet with minor changes, including the transfer of Home Minister Ghazali Shafie to Foreign Affairs.
 Mahathir appointed Musa Hitam as deputy prime minister.
-Several days later, on 23 July, Mahathir held his first Cabinet meeting, during which he announced that ministers would have one year to demonstrate progress in achieving national objectives and implementing development programs.
+Several days later, on 23 July, Mahathir held his first Cabinet meeting, during which he announced that ministers would have one year to demonstrate progress in achieving national objectives and implementing development programmes.

 One of his first acts was to release 21 detainees held under the Internal Security Act.
 This included journalist Abdul Samad Ismail and Abdullah Ahmad, who was a former deputy minister in the former government but was suspected of being an underground communist.
 By August 1982, the Mahathir administration had granted pardons to approximately 250 people.
 Mahathir prioritized a clean and efficient government, initiating the Bersih, Cekap & Amanah (Clean, Efficient, and Trustworthy) campaign to combat corruption, enhance efficiency, and build trust in public service.
 He also introduced a clock-in system in government departments to ensure punctuality while emphasizing that efficiency should remain the priority.
-Under calls from opposition leader Lim Kit Siang and others, Musa Hitam, serving concurrently as Home Minister, lifted the ban on Mahathir's book The Malay Dilemma.
+Under calls from opposition leader Lim Kit Siang and others, Musa Hitam, serving concurrently as home minister, lifted the ban on Mahathir's book The Malay Dilemma.

 Shortly after taking office, Mahathir, in collaboration with Singaporean Prime Minister Lee Kuan Yew, initiated efforts to standardize Malaysia's time zones.
 Mahathir introduced and passed the Malaysian Standard Time Act, which came into effect on 31 December 1981, setting the clocks forward by 30 minutes to GMT+8.
 This legislation, championed by Mahathir, not only unified the time zones of East and Peninsular Malaysia but also aligned the country with regional economic hubs such as Hong Kong, Manila, and Perth.